futurehomeno/fimp-api/thing-management.md

 #### `specific_device_class`

 Z-Wave specific device class.
-Along with generic device type creates a specific information about device type (represented by a number).
+Pair of generic_device_class and specific_device_class represents specific device type.

 #### `installer_icon_type`

-Z-Wave specification has a list of icons with decimal values corresponded to every one of them.
+Z-Wave specification has a list of icons with integer values corresponding with each of them.

 #### `manufacturer_id`

-Unique decimal value given for every manufacturer who sells Z-Wave devices.
+Unique integer value given for every manufacturer who sells Z-Wave devices.

 #### `product_type`

-Manufacturer - defined decimal value which should represent a group of devices within a single manufacturer.
+Manufacturer - defined integer value which should represent a group of devices within a single manufacturer.

 #### `product_id`

-Manufacturer - defined decimal value which right along with manufacturer_id and product_type creates a unique set of number representing one single Z-Wave device model.
+Manufacturer - defined integer value which right along with manufacturer_id and product_type creates a unique set of number representing one single Z-Wave device model.

 #### `application_version`